base10/link/README.md

     - Redis is also [available as a snap](https://redis.io/download#from-snapcraft)
 - Windows: This appears to involve setting up the [Windows Subsystem for Linux](https://redislabs.com/blog/redis-on-windows-10/)
     - Candidly, we're not Windows users, so unfortunately, we're not going to be much help here
+- Be sure to start Redis
+    - For macOS users w/ Homebrew: `brew services start redis`

 ## Setup